The Problem with “No Pain, No Gain”

 The Progressive Ease Method

 For many, this method will represent a significant departure from how physical therapy and other exercises may have previously been approached.
-As such, it requires an adjustment in our thinking as much as anything.
+As such, it requires an adjustment in our thinking.

 This method has two parts: